legendy4141/LanceDB/docs/src/integrations/dlt.md

 ## How to ingest data into LanceDB

 In this example, we will be fetching movie information from the [Open Movie Database (OMDb) API](https://www.omdbapi.com/) and loading it into a local LanceDB instance.
-To implement it, you will need an API key for the OMDb API (which can be created freely [here](https://www.omdbapi.com/apikey.aspx)).
+To implement it, you will need an API  for the OMDb API (which can be created freely [here](https://www.omdbapi.com/api.aspx)).

 1. **Install `dlt` with LanceDB extras:**
     ```sh